 Sponsorship, and the act of being sponsored by a manufacturer, is entering into a contract with a brand that you have a sincere interest in promoting.
 Many companies require that you sign a contract to gain sponsorship, and they can even have monetary penalties if you do not fulfill your requirements.
 As you can imagine, any aftermarket company is going to receive hundreds (if not thousands) of sponsorship proposals each year.
-Therefore, in order to gain sponsorship, you will have to set yourself apart from everyone else out there with a cool car or truck that is in the same position as you.
+Therefore, in order to gain sponsorship, you will have to set yourself apart from everyone else out there with a cool car that is in the same position as you.

 1) Your Proposal Is Your “Sales Pitch” – Do not expect to be taken seriously (or in most cases even considered) for sponsorship without a sponsorship proposal.
 If you cannot be bothered to take the time and effort to put together something nice and professional showing why you are worth considering, how is that company you are trying to get product from supposed to believe you will take the time and effort to properly support them as your sponsor?

 2) Never, EVER Just Expect Free Products– Now more than ever, companies have to be smart with their marketing dollars.
 Long gone are the days where free was no problem in the automotive aftermarket…that was more than 10 years ago folks.
 Partial sponsorships are the norm in the industry these days, with most companies having established discount structures based on a set of pre-determined criteria requirements.
 Only the highest profile builds are ever considered for anything beyond that, and the people behind those builds you likely already know their names.